-After an accident, one of the most common questions drivers have is, “what now?”
+One of the most common questions drivers have after a car accident is, “what now?”
 The answer is this: visit an Ontario Collision Reporting Centre within 24 hours to report the incident to the police.
 But if you’ve never been in an accident before, you probably have many questions about:

 We’re going to answer all of these questions.